 How To Keep The Food Fresh So That It Does Not Expire?

 Chances are you will have a cooler if you go camping by car.
-You will put there perishable foods such as meat (especially raw), cheese, eggs and milk, at 5 ° C or less so that they do not perish.
+You will put their perishable foods such as meat (especially raw), cheese, eggs, and milk, at 5 ° C or less so that they do not perish.